How to Negotiate With Banks for a Short Sale

 The biggest problem with short sale negotiations has little to do with the buyer's agent and everything to do with the listing agent.
 If the listing agent is incompetent and misleads on pricing the home, coupled with weak short-sale negotiation skills, nothing short of a miracle is going to help.

-They work primarily because the home is upside-down in value -- meaning more is owed against the home than the home is worth on today's market.
+Short sales involve asking the existing lender(s) to accept less on a sales price than the mortgage amount.
+They work primarily because the home is upside-down in value—meaning more is owed against the home than the home is worth on today's market.

 Be aware that the seller does not need to be in default for a short sale to occur; however, the credit ramifications can be exactly the same for a short sale as a foreclosure.